 Firstly, as your cat notices the gradual shortening of the day and lengthening of night time, expect them to be lazy (or even lazier!) in a bid to make the best of lounging hours.
 Expect your pet to spend less time outdoors.
-You may have to alter their food intake accordingly to prevent weight gain, since they’ll be less tempted to wander outside, especially if the poor weather persists.
+You may have to alter their food intake accordingly to prevent weight gain, since they’ll be less tempted to wander outside, especially in poor weather.

 One important detail to note is that while indoor cats will shed all year long, outdoor cats tend to shed most during the Autumn to Winter period.
 It may help to brush your pet more frequently on wooden or tiled flooring when possible to minimize time spent cleaning this excess hair.

-Be aware also this is an ideal time of year to begin supplementing your cat with some extra vitamins and minerals, to ensure strong immune system function.
-AniForte Carotene Wonder is (naturally) our go-to product for our cats as a great all-rounder supplement.
+This is an ideal time of year to begin supplementing your cat with some extra vitamins and minerals to ensure strong immune system function throughout the colder season.
+AniForte MultiVETAL Tablets or Powder is (naturally) our go-to product for our cats as a great all-rounder supplement.

-Another favourite of ours to prepare us for the winter months is a joint supplement, such as green lipped mussel powder, which is known to support the development and maintenance of healthy joints.
+Another favourite of ours to prepare us for the winter months is a joint supplement, such as Green Lipped Mussel Powder, known to support the development and maintenance of healthy joints.

 Happy Autumn to you and your cat!